Sensors Guide · Air Combat

 No aircraft is truly invisible.
 Several technologies can detect stealth aircraft:

-Low-frequency radar (VHF/UHF): Stealth shaping is optimized against high-frequency X-band radar.
-Low-frequency waves with wavelengths similar to the aircraft’s features can still detect it.
-(Used by Russia’s Nebo-M system)
+Stealth shaping is optimized against X-band.
+VHF/UHF waves with wavelengths similar to the aircraft’s features can still detect it — e.g. Russia’s Nebo-M.

-Passive detection: Instead of emitting radar, listen for the stealth aircraft’s own emissions (radio, datalink, radar).
-Systems like Czech Vera-NG and Chinese DWL-002.
+Instead of emitting, listen for the stealth aircraft’s own emissions — radio, datalink, radar.
+Czech Vera-NG, Chinese DWL-002.

-Bistatic/multistatic radar: Transmitter and receiver at different locations.
-Stealth shapes can’t deflect energy away from all receivers simultaneously.
+Transmitter and receiver in different locations — stealth shapes can’t deflect energy away from every receiver at once.

-The first operational AESA radar on a fighter aircraft.
-The APG-77 gives the F-22 first-look, first-shot, first-kill capability.
-It can detect a 1m² target at 250+ km while being virtually undetectable itself thanks to LPI techniques.
-It can also function as a narrowband jammer.
+The first operational AESA radar on a fighter.
+The APG-77 gives the F-22 first-look, first-shot, first-kill capability — detecting a 1 m² target at 250+ km while staying virtually undetectable itself thanks to LPI techniques.
+It can even function as a narrowband jammer.

-The Irbis-E is the most powerful fighter PESA radar ever built.
-With 20 kilowatts of peak power, it can detect a 3m² target at an astounding 350-400 km.
-It features a unique hydraulic-mechanical steering system that gives the antenna a ±120° scan range.
+The most powerful fighter PESA ever built.
+With 20 kilowatts of peak power, the Su-35‘s radar can detect a 3 m² target at an astounding 350–400 km.
+A unique hydraulic-mechanical mount extends its electronic scan to ±120°.

 The APG-81 doesn’t just see — it thinks.
-Part of the F-35’s integrated sensor suite, it automatically fuses data from radar, IRST (DAS), electronic warfare sensors, and off-board sources.
-The pilot sees a single unified picture, not raw radar returns.
-It can simultaneously:
+Part of the F-35‘s integrated suite, it automatically fuses radar, IRST, EW and off-board data into one unified picture.
+It simultaneously tracks 20+ targets, maps terrain with SAR, performs electronic attack, and shares everything via Link 16.

 | Radar | Type | Aircraft | Range | Tracks | Country |